dineshhh05/dineshhh05/README.md

-# Hey, I'm Dinesh 👋
+[# Hey, I'm Dinesh 👋

-I'm a Computer Science student at York University focused on software engineering, backend systems, and fintech.
+I'm a fourth-year Computer Science student at York University interested in software engineering, backend development, and fintech.

+I also build backend projects with Java, Spring Boot, PostgreSQL, and Redis.
+Open to new software engineering opportunities and internships.

 ### 🚀 What I'm working on